mziwisky/gitnomic/README.md

 `./start.sh`

 Check that the server is running by visiting port 80 on your servers ip address.
-You should see the player whose turn it now is.
+You should see the player whose turn it now is displayed on the page.